 Printed swimsuits are made with REPREVE®

-Then, we turn this into top quality, sexy, sustainable swimwear.
+Then, we turn this into top quality, sexy, Australian sustainable swimwear.

-Inside your new order you’ll be delighted to find a complimentary eco-friendly cotton drawstring bag in which you can store and carry your new bikinis!
+Inside your package alongside your Australian sustainable swimwear, you’ll be delighted to find a complimentary eco-friendly cotton drawstring bag in which you can store and carry your new bikinis!

 These cute little bags are of course sustainable, and can be re-used over and over again.

 We ship all of our orders using 100% compostable mailing bags!

 This means our mailing bags are made with corn starch, not plastic.
 Pretty much everything about them is eco-friendly.
 Even the ink they use comes from soy beans!
 The only parts of the bag that aren’t eco-friendly are the shipping label and seal, so be sure to remove these prior to disposing the bag.